Mazatech/amanithvg-website/_docs/desc/006-multi-thread.md

     // get the number of concurrent threads supported by the
     // hardware/os platform
     int hardwareThreads = hardware_concurrency();
-    // the actual number of threads that we spawn int maxThreads = min(vgThreads, hardwareThreads);
+    // the actual number of threads that we'll spawn int maxThreads = min(vgThreads, hardwareThreads);

     // initialize AmanithVG library, after initialization it is possible
     // to create contexts and drawing surfaces; in a multi-thread program
     // it is recommended to initialize the library once before the creation
     // of threads
-    vgInitializeMZT(void);
+    vgInitializeMZT();

     // set quality parameters
     vgConfigSetMZT(VG_CONFIG_CURVES_QUALITY_MZT, 75.0f);